 The contrasts between the industriousness and clean walls of the south, or anywhere else in Germany for that matter, are no more striking than in modern Berlin.
 Apart from the legions of talentless graffiti artists who are out there each day spraying their mark on inner-city bollards, you get the impression that no one really works here at all.
-At eleven in the morning, the café tables are filled with readers and starers and dog walkers; families stroll down the wide avenues as if they’ve just stepped off the set of a daytime soap opera, and the queue at the post office is long enough to compete with that in front of an Apple store.
+At eleven in the morning, the café tables are filled with readers and starers and dog walkers; families stroll down the wide avenues as if they’ve just stepped off the set of a daytime soap opera, and the queue at the post office is long enough to compete with those in front of an Apple store at pre-order-time.
 This is not to say that Berliners aren’t hard-working; they are.
-It’s just that they seem to pull off industriousness like a hot dog eating champion eating a cracker.
+It’s just that they seem to pull off assiduousness like a hot dog eating champion eating a cracker.

 Many of my acquaintances in Neukölln were either Europeans who had fled their own countries looking for economic opportunity, or stultified Germans trying to escape economic opportunity.
-Our weekends consisted of feverishly checking Twitter at five o’clock in the afternoon, and waiting for the 140 characters or less that would reveal the name of the abandoned warehouse where the latest garage band from Norway was going to be playing that evening.
+Our weekends consisted of feverishly checking Twitter at five o’clock in the afternoon, and waiting for the 140 characters that would reveal the name of the abandoned warehouse where the latest garage band from Norway was going to be playing that evening.
 We drank beer while we waited.
 We drank more beer on the way to the gig, and when we got there… you guessed it: we were plastered.
 On Sundays we might don our best 1970s tennis shorts and follow the snake trails of people to Mauerpark, the East’s biggest flea market that also doubles as a junk yard.
-There are rows and rows of heterogeneous stalls just waiting for people who pretend to be interested in rusted serving trays and textbooks from the times when the East German’s governments idea of an open mind was one that didn’t do much thinking at all.
+There are rows and rows of heterogeneous stalls just waiting for people who pretend to be interested in rusted serving trays and textbooks from the times when the East German government’s idea of an open mind was one that didn’t do much thinking at all.
 We’d huddle around the grandstand drinking vodka and Club Mate (a soda drink inspired by the tea drunk in South America, which, with its bright yellow hues and 10 tablespoons of sugar per sip, looks and tastes nothing like the tea drunk in South America) and sing along with amateur karaoke performers.
 By the end of the day it was impossible not to know the lyrics of every Robbie Williams song ever recorded.

 Not one of my days in Berlin has been the same, yet they are indiscernible.
 They are like a string of brilliant pearls; the individual beauty of each component is eclipsed only by their assembly.
 You’d be right in accusing me of nostalgia, but good times do that to you; good times in Berlin more so.
 When you come to this grand city, you’ll look around and see a curdling mix of the then and the now and the right now, and, like me, wonder what will become of it all.
 Do all these confident Berliners actually know what they’re doing?
 Or are they merely winging it and hoping for the best like the rest of us are?